Robbie Ross Jr.: Sugar Land Skeeters

 On June 19, 2019, Ross signed with the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball.
 He was released on July 22, 2019.

 Sugar Land Lightning Sloths

 In July 2020, Ross signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

 Detroit Tigers

 On January 16, 2021, Ross signed a minor league contract with the Detroit Tigers organization.
 He was assigned to the Triple-A Toledo Mud Hens to begin the year.
-Ross appeared in 27 games for Triple-A Toledo, going 2-8 with a 7.03 ERA and 26 strikeouts.
-On August 6, 2021, Ross retired from professional baseball.
+Ross appeared in 27 games for Triple-A Toledo, going 2–8 with a 7.03 ERA and 26 strikeouts.
+On August 6, Ross retired from professional baseball.

 Wild Health Genomes

 On May 3, 2022, Ross came out of retirement to sign with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+In 30 games, Ross registered a 3.40 ERA with 58 strikeouts and 2 saves in 45 innings of work.
+He became a free agent after the season.

+Spire City Ghost Hounds

+On July 1, 2023, Ross signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball.
+After allowing 2 runs (1 earned) on 2 hits and 2 walks across 1 1/3 innings pitched during his only appearance, Ross was released by the team the following day.

+Lexington Counter Clocks

+On September 16, 2023, Ross signed with the Lexington Counter Clocks of the Atlantic League of Professional Baseball.
+He started for Lexington that day, going 5 innings and allowing 2 runs (1 earned) on 3 hits and 3 walks with 7 strikeouts.
+He was released by the team the next day.

+Mumbai Cobras

+On October 23, 2023, Ross was selected in the second round by the Mumbai Cobras, with the 12th overall pick, of the 2023 Baseball United inaugural draft.
+Ross pitched 1 1/3 innings for United All-Stars West in the league's inaugural showcase series, surrendering 2 runs (1 earned) on 3 hits and 2 walks.